-The wide-grip pull up is an upper-body strengthening exercise that isolates your lats whilst working on the back, biceps, shoulders, and chest in addition to the core muscles.
+The wide-grip pull up is an upper-body strengthening exercise that targets your lats whilst working on the back, biceps, shoulders, and chest.
+It also works the core muscles.

-The wide grip pull-up increases strength, thickness and width of your back, specifically your lats.
+The wide grip pull-up increases strength, mobility, and muscle mass.
+Particularly in your lats and traps.
 The lats are what influences back width and form the “V” in the upper back.

-Here are the steps on performing a wide grip pull up:
+Here are the steps to do the wide grip pull up:

 - Latissimus Dorsi